 We leverage the power of science, data, and technology to guide biodiversity conservation and stewardship.

-NatureServe envisions a world in which the best available data and science inform conservation and stewardship decisions so that biodiversity thrives.
+NatureServe envisions a world in which the best available science informs conservation and stewardship decisions so that biodiversity thrives.

 - Sean O’Brien - President & Chief Executive Officer